bigfix/developer.bigfix.com/site/pages/rest-api/api/idpdirectory.md

 **Response Schema:** BESAPI.xsd

-The following example shows the steps to take to add two new Identity Provider Directories:
+The following example shows the steps to take to add three new Identity Provider Directories:
 * a Microsoft Entra ID named `Microsoft Entra ID`
+* a Microsoft Entra ID named `Microsoft Entra ID With Certificate`
 * a generic LDAP server named `Generic LDAP server`.

 First, prepare the XML that will be passed to the REST API: